yaroslavromanyuta/sporty-group-test/README.md

 ---

+# AI Usage

+Tools used:

+- Claude / Claude Code: implementation assistance.
+- Design handoff tooling: visual direction exploration for the SkyCast UI.

+All final implementation decisions, architecture, code structure, and requirement coverage were manually reviewed and adjusted.

+---

 ## Notes / known trade-offs

 - The design font (Manrope) is substituted with the platform sans-serif to avoid bundling